Black Soil In India

 Conclusion

-One of the country of India most valuable natural resources, particularly in agriculture, can be called black soil.
-It is the most important crop to the millions of farmers due to its high fertility, retention of moisture, and the fact that it can be cultivated in the dryland.
-But, just as any other natural resource black soil should be used wisely and sustainably in order to be productive in many years.
+It is the most important crop for millions of farmers due to its high fertility, retention of moisture, and the fact that it can be cultivated in dryland.

-The productivity of black soil could be maintained and increased to the future generations with the use of correct methods of conservation, balanced fertilization and the current method of agriculture.
-Climate change and population growth exert more pressure on the arable land and hence the need to preserve fertile soils such as black soil becomes of greater significance in the food security and agricultural prosperity of India.
+Climate change and population growth exert more pressure on the arable land, and hence, the need to preserve fertile soils such as this soil becomes of greater significance in the food security and agricultural prosperity of India.